jerry-waldorf/okta.github.io/_source/_docs/api/resources/system_log.md

 ### GeographicalContext Object

-Describes the physical location of the client that performs the action that kicks off this event.
+Describes a physical location on Earth.
+In the context of the [Client](#client-object) object, the geographical context refers to the physical location of the client when it sends the request that triggers this event.

 |-------------+-----------------------------------------------------------------------------------------+---------------------------------------+----------|
 | Property    | Description                                                                             | DataType                              | Nullable |